faxpillow/pendingindefinitelydostponed/README.md

 Comforting statements box
 Days passed since [my] last awesome moment : (0)
-Leave anonymously emoticon box - ajax a little complicated, useless, time consuming, and inevitably messy Attach rando football onto someone's computer for unspecified amount of time and then it randomly migrates unharmfully onto someone else in contact make the first pitch somewhere random unspecified :D
+Leave anonymously emoticon box - ajax a little complicated, useless, time consuming, and inevitably messy Attach rando naked football onto someone's computer for unspecified amount of time and then it randomly migrates unharmfully onto someone else in contact make the first pitch somewhere random unspecified :D
 An apple iteration
 The ultimately horrific NO!
 The full file folder of recordings for auto replay accessibility for every event